elvisselimaj/python-challenge/02-Homework/04-Pandas/Instructions/Part-3/README.md

-# Pandas Homework - Part 3, Task 1 - Pandas, Pandas, Pandas
+# Pandas Homework - Part 3, Task A - Heroes of Pymoli

 ## Background

 The data dive continues!

 Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
-For this assignment, you'll need to complete **one AND two** (both are required) data Challenges.
+For this assignment, you'll need to complete **BOTH HeroesOfPymoli AND PyCitySchools** (both are required) data Challenges.
 Be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.
 Tasl I has a considerable amount of starter code to assist you.

 ### Before You Begin